automata-network/docs/docs/xata/sdk.md

 ​
 ## Getting Started
 To use the module, simply do the following 3 steps:

-1.Declare an instance of the XATA module.
+1. Declare an instance of the XATA module.
 ```javascript
 import { Xata } from '@xatadev/sdk';
     ​
 const xataApi = new Xata();
 ```

-1.Initiate the instance
+1. Initiate the instance
 ```javascript
 const feeToken = '<0xAddress>'
 await xataApi.init(web3Provider, feeToken)